Foreign Divorce Opinion Letter

 - A Statement of Sole Responsibility (signed by both of the parties intending to marry)

-MAIL SERVICE: If you cannot come in for an appointment we do provide a mail in service.
-This service includes our firm reviewing and submitting the entire Foreign Divorce Opinion Letter package to the Marriage Office, in addition to the completion of the letter.
+MAIL SERVICE: If you are unable to attend our office, no need to worry.
+We now offer a convenient mail in service that saves you a trip to our office.
+This service includes our firm reviewing and submitting the entire package to the Marriage Office, in addition to the completion of the letter.